pallets/click/docs/complex.rst

 it if needed.

 Most of the time you don't see the context object, but when writing more complex applications it comes in handy.
-This brings is to the next point
+This brings us to the next point.

 Calling Convention
 ``````````````````